University Hospital, Toulouse

 PET scans may predict sperm retrieval success in infertile men

-Diagnosis CompletedThis study looked at 160 men with azoospermia (no sperm in their semen) to see if a special PET-CT scan could tell which men would have sperm successfully retrieved from their testicles.
-The scan measures how active the testicular tissue is.
-The goal is to avoid unnecessary surge…
+Diagnosis CompletedThis study looked at 160 men with azoospermia (no sperm in semen) to see if a special PET scan (FDG PET-CT) could tell which men would have sperm found during testicular extraction.
+The scan measures how active the testicles are.
+The goal was to compare scan results between men w…

 Phase: NA • Sponsor: University Hospital, Toulouse • Aim: Diagnosis